Skip to main content

 import { SingleValue, Flex } from '@dynatrace/strato-components-preview';

 You can configure the SingleValue component by passing different props to it.
 Use the props of the Card component to pass them to the SingleValue.
+Since the chartUnit is optional, we set its default value so everything runs smoothly.

 The Card component would then look like this: